Skip to content

 Uncategorized

 George Ewart Evans (1909-1988), British folklorist and oral history pioneer, has left a rich legacy of insight and information concerning rural life in England before the mechanisation of farming.
-His books and recordings are chock-full of golden nuggets, anecdotes and rustic remarks from ways of life that are increasingly beyond living memory.
-Most of his … Read More “An unusual use for ale” »
+His … Read More “An unusual use for ale” »

 A brief history of my breakfast